valentinegb/goober-bot/PRIVACY.md

-# Privacy Policy for Goober Bot
+# Privacy Policy

-**Effective Date: February 15th, 2025**
+**Effective Date: December 2nd, 2025**

 ## 1. Data Collection

-- **Usernames, User IDs, Server IDs, and Channel IDs:** The bot collects these identifiers.
-This data is only collected as needed for specific functionalities and is never stored without user initiation.
+- **Usernames:** The bot collects usernames.
+This data is only collected for debugging purposes.
 - **No Personal Information:** The bot does not collect personal information beyond what is mentioned above.

 ## 2. Data Usage

 - **Usernames:** Collected for logging and debugging purposes.
-- **User IDs and Server IDs:** Used for the bot's strike moderation system.
-- **Server IDs and Channel IDs:** Used for server configuration purposes.

-All collected data is crucial for the bot's functionalities and is collected as required.

 ## 3. Data Sharing

 - **No Third-Party Sharing:** The bot does not share any collected data with third parties.
-- **Data Access:** Collected data can be accessed by the bot, the developer, and Shuttle.
+- **Data Access:** Collected data can be accessed by the developer.

 ## 4. Data Storage and Security

-- **Storage:** Data is stored on Shuttle's servers in a shared database.
+- **Storage:** Data is stored in a log on the device in which the bot runs.
-- **Security:** Shuttle is responsible for preventing unauthorized access to the data.
+- **Security:** Individuals with access to the device have access to the log.

 ## 5. Data Retention

 - **Permanent Storage:** The collected data is stored permanently.
-- **Direct Access, Modification, or Deletion:** Data may be directly accessed, modified, or deleted by the developer or Shuttle for maintenance or migrational purposes.
+- **Direct Access, Modification, or Deletion:** Data may be directly accessed, modified, or deleted by the developer for debugging or maintenance.

 ## 6. User Rights

-- **Data Access, Modification, and Deletion:** Users may not request for their data to be directly accessed, modified, or deleted, since this may allow for reversing moderation actions which may be an overreach.
+- **Data Access, Modification, and Deletion:** Users may request for their data to be directly accessed, modified, or deleted.

 ## 7. Changes to the Privacy Policy